ibm-cloud-docs/cloud-databases/k8-tutorial.md

 ```
 {: .pre}

-Once the branch has been cloned, you can select the appropriate directory for the database you want to try out.
+Once the branch is cloned, select the appropriate directory for the database you want to try out.
 Each database has its own copy of these instructions on how to provision and deploy a database or message queue and an application on {{site.data.keyword.containerlong_notm}}.

 ## Running on IBM Cloud